Le Bocage International School

 Le Bocage International School (LBIS) is an English-medium, private international school offering educational services to boys and girls from the ages of 11–19.

 LBIS was founded in 1990 and is located at Mount Ory, Moka (Mauritius).
-LBIS is an IBO school that offers the International Baccalaureate Program for the Middle Years, form 1–5, and the Diploma years, form 6–7.
+LBIS is an IB school that offers the International Baccalaureate Programmes for the Middle Years, form 1–5, and the Diploma years, form 6–7.
 It also prepares students for the IGCSE and the International Baccalaureate examinations.

 Facilities

 The school has more than forty teaching rooms including four science laboratories (physics laboratory, chemistry laboratory, biology laboratory), three computer rooms, two art studios, three Design & Technology workshops, a home economics laboratory and a large purpose-built library with a host of about 9,500 resources ranging from science books to fictional books with a floor dedicated to online research.
-In addition also has facilities such as a music room, a recording studio as well as a theatre in its new performing arts building.
+In addition it has facilities such as a music room, a recording studio as well as a theatre in its new performing arts building.

-Outdoor facilities include a playing field, outdoor hard court surfaces and a multi-purpose sports hall, completed in 2001, which also functions as an auditorium for the many special events held each year such as International Night, Graduation Ceremony and National Day.
+Outdoor facilities include a playing field, outdoor hard court surfaces and a multi-purpose sports hall (MPH), completed in 2001, which also functions as an auditorium for the many special events held each year such as International Night, Graduation Ceremony and National Day.